Nemin32/Nemin32.github.io/other/_posts/2024-06-18-lunar_eclipse.md

 "Of course, bu---"

-"PROMISE ME," Gertrude's booming voice nearly cracked the glass tube as she screamed.
+"**PROMISE ME,**" Gertrude's booming voice nearly cracked the glass pane as she screamed.
 A machine nearby began to loudly hiss, flooding the tube with cooling agents to cool the matriarch's burning body down.

 Margaret took a ragged breath, suddenly feeling cold in the chamber's inferno.
 She remained silent for a few seconds, before quietly saying, "I promise, Great-Grandmother."